-The Student Representative is Johanna Rode.
-It is her job to raise student issues within the Society and provide information that might be useful to students interested in primatology.
-If you have any comments, questions, know of any courses or opportunities that may be relevant to students or would like further information about joining the society as a student member, please feel free to contact her on firstname.lastname@example.org.
+The Student Representative is Stuart Watson.
+It is his job to raise student issues within the Society and provide information that might be useful to students interested in primatology.
+If you have any comments, questions, know of any courses or opportunities that may be relevant to students or would like further information about joining the society as a student member, please feel free to contact him on email@example.com.

 Presenting at meetings